Pretid/galactica_helpers/auto-install-tenderduty/README.md

 Contributors:
 - [Taro](https://github.com/bobataro)

+> :warning: It is not recommended to install all of your monitoring stack onto the same instance as your node validator, as it introduces a single point of failure.
+If the instance goes down or experiences issues, both your node validator and monitoring services could be affected simultaneously, leading to potential downtime and operational risks.
+It's best practice to distribute your monitoring infrastructure across separate instances or environments to ensure redundancy and improve overall system reliability.

-This script automates the process of installing [Tenderduty](https://github.com/blockpane/tenderduty) onto your Galactica Node Validator, it will automatically pre-configure Tenderduty to monitor your Galatica Node instance as well as input the Chain information.
+This script automates the process of installing [Tenderduty](https://github.com/blockpane/tenderduty) onto your Galactica Node Validator, it will automatically pre-configure Tenderduty to monitor your local Galatica Node instance as well as input the Chain information.

-Work in Progress:
+## Work in Progress:
-- Discord/Telegram/Slack notifications
+- Configuring Discord/Telegram/Slack notifications
+- Using Tenderduty on a separate machine
 - Automatic Firewall Setup

+## Pre-requisites:
+- Galactica Node installed
+- Golang installed

 ## Installation
 Use the following command: